 They were pleased when they learned that a charitable gift annuity could balance their investment portfolio, convert their appreciated stock into an income-producing gift annuity, and provide a significant tax deduction.
-They purchase a gift annuity and enjoy the immediate advantage of minimizing the capital gains tax on the stock-the part that is considered a charitable gift is not taxable, and the taxable part of the gain is spread out over their life expectancies.
+They purchase a gift annuity and enjoy the immediate advantage of avoiding some of the capital gains tax on the stock-the part that is considered a charitable gift is not taxable.
+The taxable part of the gain is spread over their life expectancies.